-The club’s 2017/18 Academy Player of the Year has been with the Rams since joining the Under-8s and, despite being a second-year scholar, he penned professional terms ahead of the 2019/20 campaign.
+Sibley, who won the club's 2017/18 Academy Player of the Year, has been with the Rams since joining the Under-8s and, despite being a second-year scholar, he penned professional terms ahead of the 2019/20 campaign.

 Sibley’s rise through the Academy saw him become an established member of the Under-23s squad whilst still a first-year scholar, while he also impressed in the Under-18s as they were named as National Champions.

-The attack-minded midfielder made his senior debut off the bench in the Carabao Cup in the early stages of the 2019/20 season under Phillip Cocu, before reverting back to the Under-23s to continue his development.
+The attack-minded midfielder made his senior debut off the bench in the Carabao Cup in the early stages of the 2019/20 season, before reverting back to the Under-23s to continue his development.